ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 =====

 This section summarizes important coding style guidelines from `PEP 8`_ and how they apply to PyAnsys libraries.
-The Python community devised `PEP 8`_ to increase the readability of Python code.
-Some of the most popular packages within the Python ecosystem have adopted `PEP 8`_, including `NumPy`_, `SciPy`_, and `pandas`_.
+The Python community devised PEP 8 to increase the readability of Python code.
+Some of the most popular packages within the Python ecosystem have adopted PEP 8, including `NumPy`_, `SciPy`_, and `pandas`_.

 Imports